structurizr/java/docs/plantuml.md

 # PlantUML

 Structurizr for Java also includes a simple exporter that can create diagram definitions compatible with [PlantUML](http://www.plantuml.com).
-The following diagram types are currently supported:
+The following diagram types are supported:

+- Enterprise Context
 - System Context
 - Container
 - Component
+- Dynamic

 Simply create your software architecture model and views as usual, and use the [PlantUMLWriter](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/io/plantuml/PlantUMLWriter.java) class to export the views.
 For example: